rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 proton-call -r hammer.exe
 ```
 ### My error isn't listed!
 Submit an issue detailing your problem and how to reproduce the bug and I'll see if I haven't already come across it yet.
+However if you followed the steps properly, there should be no issues.
+If you are experiencing problems, try redoing steps or starting over before posting here.